 If you believe you have named all the proper parties, and are still within the legal, statutory time the time to file a government claim, or regular civil lawsuit (e.g., remains within the Statute of Limitations), you can go for it.
 You still will need to determine whether to file in the limited or unlimited jurisdiction.
 Typically if you think all the bills and suffering in your case exceed $25,000, you file in "unlimited."

 The opposition may still bring a Walker Motion (See, e.g., Walker v.
 Superior Court (1991) 53 Cal.3d 257), and try and have the case bounced back to "limited jurisdiction" if they think you cannot meet the threshold burden of damages more than the minimum amount.
 If the case has a value of less than $10,000, the law mandates that small claims court be utilized.

 The benefits of limited jurisdiction are many, assuming you don't have a big injury.
-The biggest benefits are streamlined discovery, and trial by declaration as far as experts go.
-This streamlining means trial costs are much less.
+The biggest benefits are streamlined discovery, and "trial by declaration" as far as experts go.
+This streamlining of the lawsuit means trial costs are much less.
 The biggest downside is that the max you can recover in gross is $25,000.
 Once you have resolved the other jurisdictional issues like the subject matter, and in personam questions, the next step is preparing and then filing the lawsuit in court.

 How Do I Prepare the Court Summons and Complaint?

 For a non-represented party, it is recommended that a Judicial Council approved "Form Complaint - Motor Vehicle Accident" be used.
 These more easily defeats a demurrer or motion to strike (discussed in more detail in another pending article.)
 The idea is to fill in the facts, and check the "Motor Vehicle" box.